Quincy Jones: Artistry, legacy and tributes

-President Joe Biden issued a statement praising Jones as "a great unifier, who believed deeply in the healing power of music to restore hope and uplift those suffering from hunger, poverty, and violence, in America and the continent of Africa".
-Former President Barack Obama praised Jones for "building a career that took him from the streets of Chicago to the heights of Hollywood ... paving the way for generations of Black executives to leave their mark on the entertainment business".
-Former President Bill Clinton stated, "He changed the face of the music industry forever".
-Vice President Kamala Harris called him a "trailblazer" and remembered him for his "championing of civil and human rights".
+President Joe Biden issued a statement praising Jones as "a great unifier, who believed deeply in the healing power of music to restore hope and uplift those suffering from hunger, poverty, and violence, in America and the continent of Africa."
+Former President Barack Obama praised Jones for "building a career that took him from the streets of Chicago to the heights of Hollywood, Quincy paved the way for generations of Black executives to leave their mark on the entertainment business."
+Former President Bill Clinton stated, "He changed the face of the music industry forever."
+Vice President Kamala Harris called him a "trailblazer" and remembered him for his "championing of civil and human rights."

-Numerous celebrities and public figures paid their tributes such as Steven Spielberg, Michael Caine, Whoopi Goldberg, Oprah Winfrey, Morgan Freeman, Lin-Manuel Miranda, Ron Howard, Francis Ford Coppola, Colman Domingo, Will Smith, Clive Davis and Berry Gordy.
+Numerous celebrities and public figures paid their tributes to Jones such as Steven Spielberg, Michael Caine, Whoopi Goldberg, Oprah Winfrey, Morgan Freeman, Lin-Manuel Miranda, Ron Howard, Francis Ford Coppola, Colman Domingo, Will Smith, Clive Davis and Berry Gordy.
 Several musicians that have paid tribute include Paul McCartney, BP Fallon, Elton John, Stevie Wonder, Lionel Richie, John Legend, Lenny Kravitz, Darius Rucker, Nile Rodgers, David Guetta, Kelly Rowland, Victoria Monét, Gladys Knight, Ice-T, The Weeknd, Pharrell Williams, and Russ.

+Actresses Rashida and Kidada Jones shared their tributes on their father's legacy.
+Rashida spoke out in a statement five days after Quincy's death, in part: "My dad was nocturnal his whole adult life.
+He kept 'jazz hours' starting in high school and never looked back.
+He would smile and bring me into his arms while he continued to work.
+There was no safer place in the world for me.
+I was fortunate enough to experience this love in close proximity.
+Daddy, it has been an honor to be your daughter.
+Your love lives forever."

+On November 24, 2024, Kidada wrote in tribute, saying: "Music says everything words cannot.
+Music is the language of the heart.
+It's no wonder you found a home in music, Dad.
+Now I will know you in this new invisible way as well.
+Your vessel is gone, but your force is omnipresent.
+Molecularly, we are inseparable and so our father daughter journey continues.
+Thank you for showering me with love, presence, affection, wisdom, optimisim, and so much joy."

 Brazilian musicians Simone, Ivan Lins, Milton Nascimento and percussionist Paulinho da Costa were close friends and partners in Jones's most recent works.
 Japanese film composer Joe Hisaishi came up with his alias (久石 譲, Hisaishi Jō) as a play on Jones's name.